-This hobby project arose out of the need for a convenient and powerful control interface for home cockpit simulator.
+This project arose out of the need for a convenient and powerful control interface for my home cockpit simulator.
 Like many aviation enthusiasts, I became a fan of flight sims as soon as they appeared on the PC, then the home Internet became available, and of course I started looking for a suitable I/O interface for FS and trying solutions then available (early 2000s).

 X-Plane: - After a few years of hiatus I bought X-Plane 9, which had a built-in UDP data exchange protocol.
 A few available at that time interface options did not satisfy me (and there weren't any on Arduino, especially for X-Plane), so I decided it was time to create the X-Plane interface given my experience.

 DIY B58 Panel and first I/O program: - At the same time I started building a full-size Baron 58 panel simulator and used Arduino ( Mega1280 ) as a convenient and cheap platform to write input/output code for this panel that used UDP network protocol built into X-Plane.
-It was just standalone custom code for my panel.
+It was a standalone custom code for my panel.

 |Baron 58 code developments||UDP tests, 2012-2013||The first test code to analize UDP packets from X-Plane to receive packets and send commands to X-Plane.
 Early programs for Baron 58 Panel (June 2012) using data receiving using X-Plane UDP DATA method only.
 Testing of data input-output methods, Arduino code development for encoders, analog inputs, program speed optimisation etc.|

 |XPData Library for X-Plane data Input/Output||2014 to 2015||First convenient library created, used built-in X-Plane UDP communication protocol (Ethernet) to send input data to X-Plane.
 Had two different methods of receiving output data from X-Plane - one using X-Plane UDP protocol, and the other getting data from the early versions of ARDref plugin.|